IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/templates.md

 ```

 ## Slots
-Other than custom templates, the {ProductName} Combo component exposes several slots that allow users to pass custom content to different combo parts.
+Other than custom templates, the {ProductName} ComboBox component exposes several slots that allow users to pass custom content to different combo parts.

 ### Header Slot
 To render a custom header above the list of options pass content to the `header` slot: